adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 ---

-*This post was written as part of the AI Engineering Academy's AI Breakdown series, where we dive deep into important research papers with visualizations and clear explanations.
-All visualizations were created specifically for this post using Remotion.*
+*This is part of AI Engineering Academy's AI Breakdown series, where I take important research papers and break them down with visualizations and (hopefully) clear explanations.
+I created all the visualizations for this post using Remotion - check them out throughout the article.*

+*If you found this useful, we cover more topics like this at [AI Engineering Academy](https://aiengineering.academy).
+We're building a place for practical AI engineering knowledge, not just theory.*